 Port Allen is a somewhat small city located in the state of Louisiana.
 With a population of 5,130 people and three constituent neighborhoods, Port Allen is the 89th largest community in Louisiana.

 Port Allen is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Port Allen is a city of service providers, sales and office workers, and professionals.
-There are especially a lot of people living in Port Allen who work in office and administrative support (9.69%), personal care services (9.47%), and food service (9.42%).
+There are especially a lot of people living in Port Allen who work in office and administrative support (11.59%), food service (8.99%), and business and financial occupations (7.71%).

-The education level of Port Allen citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
-17.98% of adults 25 and older in Port Allen have a college degree.
+In terms of college education, Port Allen is nearly on par with the US average for all cities of 21.84%: 18.77% of adults 25 and older in Port Allen have a bachelor's degree or advanced degree.

 Port Allen is an extremely ethnically-diverse city.
 The people who call Port Allen home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Port Allen residents report their race to be Black or African-American, followed by White.
-Important ancestries of people in Port Allen include Italian, Irish, German, and English.
+Important ancestries of people in Port Allen include Irish, Italian, French Canadian, and German.

 The most common language spoken in Port Allen is English.
-Other important languages spoken here include Spanish and French.
+Other important languages spoken here include Spanish and Gujarathi.